Do I Need Planning Permission?

 This depends on what you want to do.
 Some minor alterations and extensions, particularly to houses, can often be carried out without planning permission.
 This is called permitted development.
-You can find out more information on permitted development through the national Planning Portal's Interactive House.
+You can find out more information on permitted development through the national Planning Portal.

 You usually need planning permission if you are proposing to undertake building or engineering works or changing the use of buildings or land.
 You may also need consent if you want to display advertisements or signs, alter listed buildings or demolish buildings.

-Our handbook provides an introduction to the planning (development management) process and our commitment to you when dealing with planning issues.
-The handbook also gives useful information on how to submit a planning application, our pre-application service, trees and high hedges, planning enforcement and our enforcement standards, the appeals process and guidance on building control.
+Our Planning Guide provides an introduction to the planning (development management) process and our commitment to you when dealing with planning issues.
+The guide also gives useful information on trees and hedges, planning policy, planning enforcement, planning appeals and the Hertfordshire wide building control service.